dandpb/jung-edu-app/docs/README.md

-# 📚 jaqEdu Documentation
+# 📚 jung-edu-app Documentation

-Welcome to the comprehensive documentation for jaqEdu - an interactive educational platform for learning Carl Jung's analytical psychology concepts.
+Welcome to the comprehensive documentation for jung-edu-app - an interactive educational platform for learning Carl Jung's analytical psychology concepts.

 ## 📖 Documentation Structure